Glitched-Reality/PNG-Card-Generator/README.md

 Simple Python project for makeing basic png trading cards.

 ## How to use
 Download the lastest relase and place it into its own folder.
+The file is unsigned so windows may give smart screen error when running for the first time.

 ### Default Config:
 ```